Lacerta (genus)

 Lacerta is a genus of lizards of the family Lacertidae.

 Taxonomy

-Lacerta was a fairly diverse genus containing around 40 species, until it was "split" into nine genera in 2007 by Arnold, Arribas & Carranza.
+Lacerta was a fairly diverse genus containing around 40 species, until it was split into nine genera in 2007 by Arnold, Arribas & Carranza.

 Fossil record

 The earliest known members of the genus Lacerta are known from early Miocene epoch fossils indistinguishable in anatomy from the modern green lizards such as Lacerta viridis.
+Some fossil species from the ice-age mediterranean, such as Lacerta siculimelitensis, reached especially large sizes.

 Species

 The genus Lacerta contains the following species.